Determining how much you should spend on a CPU can be a difficult decision to make.

-Budgeting is all about balance though, as you don’t want to have a really high-performance GPU with a super cheap CPU.
-This will cause performance issues in game and you won’t be getting the full value out of the expensive GPU.
+Budgeting is all about balance, though, as you don’t want to have a really high-performance GPU with a super cheap CPU.
+This will cause performance issues in game, and you won’t be getting the full value out of the expensive GPU.

 Are you going to be gaming with your personal computer?
 What type of games will you be playing?
 Are you just going to use this personal computer for email and surfing the web?

 These are all really important questions you need to ask yourself before purchasing a CPU.
 Assuming you plan on gaming with your PC, this is one area of the build that you are not going to want to cheap out on.

 Budget $100 CPU

 If you are on a tight budget building your next gaming PC, there is nothing wrong with that.
-In fact, here at PC Mecca we have you covered with our list of the best CPU under $100.
+In fact, here at PC Mecca, we have you covered with our list of the best CPU under $100.

-There are a lot of really great modern CPU’s at this price point including the AMD Ryzen 3 3100.
-This 4 core 8 thread Zen 2 architected processor is great at handling most modern applications along with some newer games.
+There is a lot of really great modern CPUs at this price point, including the AMD Ryzen 3 3100.
+This 4-core, 8-thread Zen 2 architected processor is great at handling most modern applications along with some newer games.

 Processors like these can handle multi-threaded and complex workloads.
-These types of processors are really great for the majority of users, but lack the ability to truly shine under rigorous applications.
+These types of processors are really great for the majority of users but lack the ability to truly shine under rigorous applications.

 If you are someone who has multiple monitors and runs multiple applications while gaming, this might not be the right CPU price point for you.

 Average $200 CPU

-When building a great gaming PC on a budget, one must take price and performance into consideration.
-This is why I think $200 is the perfect sweet spot for investing in a CPU for your next gaming PC.
+When building a gaming PC on a budget, one must take price and performance into consideration.
+This is why we think $200 is the perfect sweet spot for investing in a CPU for your next gaming PC.

 So why is $200 the perfect sweet spot?

-Well you get rid of a lot of the limitations from a cheaper CPU and gain a ton of performance.
+Well, you get rid of a lot of the limitations from a cheaper CPU and gain a ton of performance.

 These processors are very fast and can also be used for 3D graphics, advanced office tools, and video editing.
 They are the swiss army knife of CPUs and provide maximum functionality at an affordable price range.

 In addition, purchasing a CPU at this price range makes the most sense in relative to your gaming PC build.
-If you are building at $1000 computer, spending $200 on a CPU is well within your price range and makes sense considering how important this component is to your build.
+If you are building a $1000 computer, spending $200 on a CPU is well within your price range and makes sense considering how important this component is to your build.

-Value High Performance $300 CPU
+High Performance $300 CPU

-You won’t have to worry about any performance degradation and these processors should be able to handle all of your most complex modern applications.
+You won’t have to worry about any performance degradation, and these processors should be able to handle all of your most complex modern applications.
 If you can afford a processor in this price range, definitely go for it.

 The problem is that not all of us can afford a $300 processor for our build.
-This is why I mentioned that I think $200 is the sweet spot for purchasing a CPU, but these options are higher performing and certainly “better”.
+This is why we mentioned that $200 is the sweet spot for purchasing a CPU, but these options are higher performing and certainly “better”.

 You want to make sure that you have enough money to spend on all of the computer components and be sure not to cheap out on critical components such as the GPU, motherboard, or RAM.

-If you are unsure of which processor to buy, make sure to go through our list of the best CPUs for under $100, $200 and $300.
-We rated, reviewed and compared the best value CPUs of 2020 and we highly recommend you reading these articles before making a purchase.
+If you are unsure of which processor to buy, make sure to go through our list of the best CPUs for under $100, $200, and $300.
+We rated, reviewed, and compared the best-value CPUs of 2023, and we highly recommend you read these articles before making a purchase.